Spatial Humanities 2016

 The conference will take place in Lecture Theatres 1 and 2 in George Fox (building 55 on the campus map).

 Accommodation: Lancaster University offers award winning, on-campus accommodation, and there are many reasonably priced hotels and bed and breakfast options in Lancaster and the surrounding area.

 Registration: From 8.30 on Thursday morning to the end of the lunch break.

 Welcome: 9.15 – 9.30 in LT1, George Fox.

 Session Format: Each session is made up of three or four papers, each 15/20 minutes (approx.) with time for questions.

 Download a Conference Flyer.

-Registration is still open for an accompanying workshop on GIS in the Digital Humanities takes place 14/09/2016.
-Register here.
+Registration is now closed for the accompanying workshop on GIS in the Digital Humanities (14/09/2016).